 Ask a senior or recent graduate what the most challenging piece of the college application cycle is.

 Number one answer, hands down, is the essay.

-The Common App prompts for the class of 2023 were announced in late January 2022 allowing for plenty of planning and writing time to craft an excellent essay over the summer.
+The Common App prompts for the class of 2024 were announced allowing for plenty of planning and writing time to craft an excellent essay over the summer.
 Our recommendation is to not start during the junior year when your focus should instead be on: keeping grades up, prepping and testing on the ACT or SAT, searching for colleges.

 This essay will be a different creature from all the essays you’ve written before.
 You’ll demonstrate your ability to write clearly and concisely and distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?